National Theatre of Iceland

 The National Theatre of Iceland (NTI) (Þjóðleikhúsið, pronounced [ˈθjouðˌleikˌhuːsɪθ]) in Reykjavík, is the national theatre of Iceland.

 The theater, designed by Guðjón Samúelsson, was formally opened on 20 April 1950.
 Since 2020, the artistic director of The National Theatre is Magnús Geir Þórðarsson.

 Productions

 The NTI performs around thirty productions each season (new productions, re-premieres, co-productions and guest performances), comprising a varied repertoire of new Icelandic works, new foreign works, Icelandic and foreign classics, musicals, dance pieces, puppet theatre and children's productions.
-The theatre produces around twenty new productions each year, and also collaborates with independent theatre and dance groups.
-The theatre serves an important role in the development of new Icelandic plays, and aims to develop youngsters' appreciation of the theatre through productions especially intended for children and youth, and special visits to the theatre.
+The theatre produces around twenty new productions each year and also collaborates with independent theatre and dance groups.

 Touring Productions

 The NTI often tours its productions around Iceland, and many productions have also toured abroad, among them Tragedy at the Worlds Stages, Kennedy Center, Gerpla at The Bergen International Festival, Shimmer the Silver Fish at international children festivals in Sweden and Russia, The Sea Museum at the Centre Dramatique National d’Orléans and Peer Gynt at the Ibsen Festival in Oslo, Barbican Centre in London and Centre for Fine Arts in Brussels.